 That little business I started as a solo venture all the way back then has changed a LOT in the past ten years.
 And I, personally, have learned a LOT too.
 So much, in fact, I thought a great way to celebrate our tenth birthday would be to put the best of those learnings into a book – my first business book.

-Another way I wanted to celebrate our birthday was to give away some other books.
-Specifically, the ten books that have most influenced my business life over the past ten years.
+Another way I wanted to celebrate our birthday was to share the ten books that have most influenced my business life over the past ten years.

 Given I’ve read over 150 business books in that time, narrowing those down to a list of ten was quite difficult!
 In the end, however, I chose to share the books that most challenged how I thought, changed how I thought or lead to some concrete action that helped the business immeasurably.

 Seth Godin wrote this book just as social media was starting to really take hold.
 As always, he was two steps ahead of everyone else.
 He identified that the businesses/individuals who were best able to build a ‘tribe’ around them would be best placed to thrive going forward.
 And this has proven to be true.
 I have seen countless ‘ordinary’ people, just like you and me, build incredible communities.
 Communities who love everything they do and will buy everything they are selling!

 I’ve been painstakingly building my own tribe (as a writer) for the past 5-6 years and it’s been humbling to see the huge impact that tribe has had on my business life and how supportive they are of all the things I try.

 Speaking of ‘things I try’, I loved my friend Dan’s book, not because I am a ‘startup’ kind of person.
 I it loved for the fact that it changed my entire approach towards launching products/services.
 This book really highlighted for me that there is a huge difference between your tribe telling you ‘Yes, that’s a great idea, we’ll definitely buy it if you make it’, and them actually buying your thing when you make it.